Follow This Step-by-Step, Play-by-Play Guide to Transform Your Salespeople into Cross -Sales Superstars—Emmerich Can Help

 Nothing could be further from the truth.
 In fact…

-The new skills of selling are more about collaborating than competing.
-These new skills are based on the premise of caring about finding out what the customer needs to be successful and then finding ways to help them accomplish that success.
+The new skills of selling (and cross-selling) are more about collaborating than competing.
+These new skills are based on the premise of caring enough to find out what the customer needs to be successful and then finding ways to help them accomplish that success.
 It’s about getting on their side of the desk—and staying there.

-It’s also about having them be very clear about the financial and emotional impact of each of your Unique Selling Propositions—those ways you differentiate to make you the one and only choice.
+It’s also about having customers and prospects gain a clear understanding about the financial and emotional impact of each of your Unique Selling Propositions—those ways you differentiate to make your community bank their obvious one and only choice.

-To do that, there are seven critical steps that must be followed in order—it is the psychology of how people like to buy.
+To do that, there are seven critical steps that must be followed in order; that’s the psychology of how people like to buy.
 For now, let’s explore the three with the most direct impact on cross-sales:

-Imagine walking onto a car lot and asking, “How much for a car?” and having the sales rep begin to list pricing on every car on the lot.
+Imagine you’re walking onto a car lot.
+You ask the salesperson, “How much for a car?” and he or she immediately starts to list the price of every car on the lot.
 Ridiculous!
-But that’s the way most bankers answer the phones.
+But that’s the way most banks’ salespeople answer the phones.

-If your people don’t have a question that transforms the discussion away from rate and toward value.
-Without that, they have only a slim chance of getting profitable business, and they don’t get permission to ask the other questions that suggest 7-10 or even more products and services that meet their identified needs.
-They stay stuck on rate.
+What your salespeople need to succeed in cross-sales is a technique to transform the discussion away from rate and toward value.
+Without that, they have only a slim chance of getting profitable business—and no chance to ask the questions that can suggest 7-10 or even more cross-sales products and services that meet the account’s identified needs.

-They don’t ask carefully-crafted questions that are customized to the type of person in front of them.
+They don’t ask carefully crafted questions customized to capture the interest of person in front of them.

 They don’t ask questions that lead the customer or prospect to acknowledge and act on the emotions behind the need.

 And they don’t know in which order to ask the questions based on the psychology of how people buy.

-And worst of all, IF they ask any questions beyond situational, they don’t know how to keep from the “badabing badaboom” approach of slamming the prospect with a litany of every possible product or service your bank offers.
+And worst of all, IF your salespeople ask any questions beyond situational ones, they don’t know how to keep from the “bada-bing bada-boom” approach of overwhelming the customer or prospect with a litany of every possible product or service your bank offers.

 That REALLY feels salesy.

-After sending their executives to a seminar we presented on the process, one community bank client of The Emmerich Group recently followed up by sending a personal banker who had never had more than two cross-sales.
+After sending their executives to a seminar we presented on the process, one community bank client of The Emmerich Group recently followed up by having a personal banker attend who had never had more than two cross-sales.

-One week after the seminar, I received a handwritten note that said,
+One week after the banker attended the seminar, I received a handwritten note that said,

 “I have never had more than 2 cross sales in my life, and with the very first prospect who walked in the door, I had 13 cross-sales!
 AND it never felt like sales!
 This is so much fun.
 I felt like I was really helping people.”

-The more you hear about a customer’s needs, the more you can help them.
+The more your salespeople hear about a customer’s or prospect’s needs, the more they can help with them.
 But unfortunately, most retail salespeople are busy talking and quoting rather than listening.
 Have you ever heard this conversation from your team members?

 Prospect: “Thank you.”

-Bank employee: “And thank you for calling First National Bank.”
+Salesperson: “And thank you for calling XYZ National Bank.”

 When The Emmerich Group surveyed banks and credit unions for one of the bank associations, we found that this is what happened 97% of the time.
 People who called to invest money were given rates and then hung up on… politely, of course.
 If the salesperson had been listening intently and listening for intent, he or she would have asked the caller, “What is your goal for investing this money?”
 It seems crazy, but that’s what you’re up against in your efforts to boost cross-sales.